aplteam/Tatin/docs/FirstStepsWithTatin.md

 Notes:

-* `[tatin]` tells the Tatin client to load MarkAPL from the server the alias `tatin` is pointing to: https://tatin.dev
+* `[tatin]` tells the Tatin client to load `MarkAPL` from the server the alias `tatin` is pointing to: https://tatin.dev
 * The `/` between `[tatin]` and `MarkAPL` is optional
-* "MarkAPL" specifies neither a group nor a version number
+* `MarkAPL` specifies neither a group nor a version number
-  * If the name "MarkAPL" is used within more than just one group the operation will fail
+  * If the name `MarkAPL` is used within more than just one group the operation will fail
   * Because no version information was provided at all, the very latest version will be installed

 #### What got installed?

-Once you executed the above statement the `packages/` sub directory carries these files:
+Once you executed the above statement, the `packages/` sub directory carries these files:

 ```
 apl-buildlist.json